gmwakajumba/loyalty_program_project/README.md

 # loyalty_program_project
-This project started as an analysis of the Top 60 highest-paying customers (top 10%) of a DVD Rental Store’s database.
-Once the Top 60 clients are extracted, I will analyze what percentage of them rented multiple dvds in one day.
-The idea is to propose a loyalty program to encourage multiple rentals in one visit.
+This project is an analysis of the highest-paying customers of a DVD Rental Store’s database.
+I decided to establish three tiers based on total amount spent.